vrdominguez/dinaip-go/README.md

 1. Clone this repository.
 2. Open a terminal and navigate to the directory where the program is located.
-3. Run the code with the command `go run ./main.go -c /path/to/config.yaml`, replacing /path/to/config.yaml with the path to your configuration file.
+3. Run the code with the command `go run ./main.go --config /path/to/config.yaml`, replacing /path/to/config.yaml with the path to your configuration file.

 ### Running in the Command Line

 1. Download the compiled program from the [lastest release](https://github.com/vrdominguez/dinaip-go/releases/latest) on the [project's GitHub page](https://github.com/vrdominguez/dinaip-go/releases) or compile it yourself.
 2. Open a terminal and navigate to the directory where the program is located.
-3. Execute the command `./dinapi-go -c /path/to/config.yaml`, replacing /path/to/config.yaml with the path to your configuration file.
+3. Execute the command `./dinapi-go --config /path/to/config.yaml`, replacing /path/to/config.yaml with the path to your configuration file.

 ### Running as a Service (with systemd)